DropbaseHQ/dropbase/README.md

 ## Why Dropbase?

-1. Write any custom business logic with code
+1. Write any custom business logic with code.
-2. Built-in web framework with pre-built UI components - no need to hassle with frontend libraries/code
+2. Built-in web framework with pre-built UI components - no need to hassle with frontend libraries/code.
 3. Local-first, self-hosted.
-No creds are shared with us
+No creds are shared with us.
-4. Dropbase lives in your codebase, making it easy to import or resuse custom scripts/libraries
+4. Dropbase lives in your codebase, making it easy to import or resuse custom scripts/libraries.
-5. It's built on Python and you can import any PyPI package
+5. It's built on Python and you can import any PyPI package.

 ## Demo

 ### Build a simple app to search for customer orders and send slack messages

 <a href="https://youtu.be/RaxHOjhy3hY">
   <img src="https://img.youtube.com/vi/RaxHOjhy3hY/maxresdefault.jpg" style="width:100%; max-width:100%; height:auto;">
 </a>

 ### Build an orders app that uses charts

 <a href="https://youtu.be/YWtdD7THTxE">
   <img src="https://img.youtube.com/vi/YWtdD7THTxE/maxresdefault.jpg" style="width:100%; max-width:100%; height:auto;">
 </a>